-What Does Ivanka Trump Do In The White House Every Day?
-Honestly, I'm Not Sure
+I'm Kind Of Confused About What Ivanka Trump Does In The White House Every Day

 Everyday is bring your daughter to work day in President Donald Trump's White House.
 Not only is Ivanka Trump the first daughter, but she's also a full-fledged member of her father's staff with some sweet digs in the West Wing.
 Which begs the question, what does her job actually entail?
 Don't worry I'm here to give you a rundown.
 So, what does Ivanka Trump actually do at work every day?
 It's not super clear, but it doesn't seem to be particularly intense.

 Officially, Trump's a senior adviser to the president, but I'm a little foggy on what that actually means.
 When Trump formally became an employee of the government, I figured she'd work on the issues she said were important to her on the campaign trail: wage equality, education, childcare, paid family leave, and being a somewhat moderate voice in her father's White House.
 But, with the hectic and tumultuous nature of President Trump's presidency, whatever Trump is doing doesn't get much air time.